cased/sandboxes/README.md

 - **Current providers**: E2B, Modal, Daytona
 - **Experimental**: Cloudflare (requires self-hosted Worker deployment)

-Write your code once and switch between providers with a single line change, or let the library automatically select the best available option.
+Write your code once and switch between providers with a single line change, or let the library automatically select a provider.
 Includes a Python API plus full-featured CLI for use from any runtime.

 ## Installation